 From Section 3, the Siemens SGT5-2000E was deemed to be the best option for this year's OCGT.
 The complete OCGT Siemens SGT5-2000E weighs approximately 236 tonnes.
-Based on previous work carried out by GHD our estimate for steel in an OCGT of 160 MW capacity contains 1.3 tonnes/MW and our estimate for copper in an OCGT of 160 MW capacity contains 0.175 tonne/MW.
-Using these figures and the forecasts for WPI Construction, exchange rate, copper and steel prices in Table 1 above GHD has evaluated power station capital cost escalation, to end of June for the next 5 years, as shown in Table 4 below.
+Based on previous work carried out by GHD an OCGT of 160 MW capacity contains an estimated 1.3 tonnes/MW of steel and an estimated 0.175 tonne/MW of copper.
+Using these figures and the forecasts for WPI Construction, exchange rate, copper and steel prices in Table 1 above GHD has evaluated power station capital cost escalation, to end of June for the next 5 years, as shown in Table 3 below.